cecinuga/tiny-torch/examples/linear_regression/linear-ill-cond/README.md

 The prediction residual is in the same ballpark for both datasets — both models make comparable predictions.
-The weights residual tells a completely different story: on the ill-conditioned data it is off by **six orders of magnitude**, while on the well-conditioned data it stays small and consistent with the closed-form solution.
+The weights residual tells a completely different story: on the ill-conditioned data it is off by **several orders of magnitude**, while on the well-conditioned data it stays small and consistent with the closed-form solution.